Robert Lindsay (actor): Early life

-After leaving Gladstone Boys' School, Lindsay enrolled in the drama department of Clarendon College in Nottingham, intending to become a drama teacher.
-However, friends at Nottingham Playhouse encouraged him to apply to the Royal Academy of Dramatic Art (RADA), and in 1968, he was accepted there with the aid of a government grant.
-After graduation, he worked as a dialect coach for a repertory company in Essex, and then joined a regional theatre group.
+Lindsay attended Gladstone Boys' School, in Ilkeston, then enrolled in the drama department of Clarendon College in Nottingham.
+His friends at Nottingham Playhouse encouraged him to apply to the Royal Academy of Dramatic Art (RADA), and in 1968, and he was accepted there with the aid of a government grant.
+He graduated in 1970 with an Acting (RADA Diploma).

 Career

 Lindsay's early career included roles in British films such as That'll Be The Day (1973), Three for All (1975), and Adventures of a Taxi Driver (1976).
 He came to prominence as the cockney Teddy Boy Jakey Smith in the ITV comedy series Get Some In!
-(1975–1977) that was based on the National Service in the RAF.
-He was given the starring role as delusional revolutionary Wolfie Smith in the BBC sitcom Citizen Smith (1977–1980), which raised his profile further.
+(1975–1977), that was based on National Service life in the RAF.
+In 1977, he landed the starring role as delusional revolutionary Wolfie Smith in the BBC sitcom Citizen Smith (1977–1980).
+He had now become a television star watched by 24 million people.

-Towards the end of the run of Citizen Smith, Lindsay won roles in the BBC Television Shakespeare series, including Lysander in A Midsummer Night's Dream (1981), Fabian in Twelfth Night (1980) and Benedick in Much Ado About Nothing (1984).
+Lindsay won roles in the BBC Television Shakespeare series, including Lysander in A Midsummer Night's Dream (1981), Fabian in Twelfth Night (1980), and Benedick in Much Ado About Nothing (1984).
 He played Edmund in the Granada Television production of King Lear (1983).

-In 1984, he appeared as a car dealership manager called Mike Barnes in a salesman's training video for Austin Rover alongside Peter Egan and George A. Cooper, which trained staff on how to sell the Austin Montego, which was launched in April of that year.
+He played the role of Bill Snibson alongside Emma Thompson in the 1984 London revival of Me and My Girl, for which he won an Olivier Award, which subsequently transferred to Broadway, earning him a Tony Award.

-He played the role of Bill Snibson in the hugely acclaimed 1984 London revival of Me and My Girl (for which he won an Olivier Award) which subsequently transferred to Broadway, earning him a Tony Award.
+He played the starring role in the film Bert Rigby, You're a Fool (1989), and appeared in the James Scott-directed Strike It Rich (1990), alongside Molly Ringwald and John Gielgud.
+He continued to have success on television, and played the leading role in Alan Bleasdale's dark comedy serial G.B.H.
+(1991), winning the British Academy Television Award for Best Actor for his performance as Michael Murray.

-Lindsay's success on Broadway and in the West End led to a starring role in the film Bert Rigby, You're a Fool (1989), although it was not a commercial success.
-His next role was in the James Scott-directed Strike It Rich (1990) alongside Molly Ringwald and John Gielgud.
-He continued, however, to enjoy success on television, and played the leading role in Alan Bleasdale's dark comedy serial G.B.H.
-(1991), winning a BAFTA for his performance.
-Lindsay was also in Bleasdale's Jake's Progress (1995) the tale of a couple played by Lindsay and Julie Walters who were struggling to cope with a 'difficult' child (Barclay Wright).
+Lindsay was also in Bleasdale's Jake's Progress (1995), the tale of a couple played by Lindsay and Julie Walters who were struggling to cope with a 'difficult' child (Barclay Wright).
 Both Bleasdale serials were screened by Channel 4, as was the surreal Channel 4 sitcom Nightingales (1990–93), which also featured David Threlfall and James Ellis.
-In 1996, Lindsay played the title role of Becket, the play by Jean Anouilh, opposite Derek Jacobi as King Henry II for which was nominated for another Olivier Award.
-Lindsay won his second Olivier award after he took over the role of Fagin during 1997 in Cameron Mackintosh's London revival of Oliver! at the London Palladium.
+In 1996, Lindsay played the title role of Becket, the play by Jean Anouilh, opposite Derek Jacobi as King Henry II for which was nominated for the Laurence Olivier Award for Best Actor.
+In 1997, Lindsay played the role of Fagin in Cameron Mackintosh's London revival of Oliver! at the London Palladium, for which he won the Laurence Olivier Award for Best Actor in a Musical.